garrettkatz/slim/README.md

 1. Extract their adjacencies with `python canon_adjacent_ltms.py <N>`, again replacing "<N>" as desired.
 On an 8-core machine, up to N=7 takes about 2 minutes.

-1. Run `python sq_ccg_ltms_mp.py <N>` to do the conditional gradient span loss optimization for a particular value of N.  On an 8-core machine, N=4 takes a few seconds, and N=7 takes about 5 days.
+1. Run `python sq_ccg_ltms_mp.py <N>` to do the conditional gradient span loss optimization for a particular value of N.  On an 8-core machine, N=4 takes about 2 seconds, and N=7 takes about 5 days.
 This will save the optimization metrics and also print the data in the paper tables when it is finished.

 Then you can generate the paper figures with these steps: